jesusredondo/jesusredondo.github.io/_posts/2017-04-17-VideoGame_design_IV_Maintain motivation_Realistic_scope.markdown

 How can I represent the world?
 What screen resolution am I going to use?
 What size must the sprites have?
 How I handle the camera so it follows the main character?
 How I keep track of the decisions and choices of the game? …

 Facing so many questions and so little responses was discouraging.
-Instead of throwing in the towel, what I have done is refocus the game I want to create, basically I need to start with something simpler, something **feasible** for me given my circumstances.
-What I am going to do is develop an archetype game, have a very clear goal and organize myself so I won’t lose time in parts of the project I don’t know if will even come to the final game.
+Instead of throwing in the towel, what I have done is refocus the game I want to create, basically I need to start with something simpler, something **feasible for me given my circumstances**.
+What I decided to do is developing an archetype game, have a very clear goal and organize myself so I won't lose time in parts of the project I don't know if will ever come to the final game.

 My priority changed to having a demo that could clarify what I wanted to develop.